Family Camp: Production

 Filming began at Edmond, Oklahoma in June 2020.

 Release

 The film was released in theaters on May 13, 2022, by Roadside Attractions.

 Reception

 In the United States and Canada, the film earned $1.4 million from 854 theaters in its opening weekend, finishing ninth at the box office.
 It dropped out of the box office top ten in its second weekend with $887,555.

 On the review aggregator website Rotten Tomatoes, 40% of 5 reviews are positive.
 Nicolas Rapold of The New York Times criticized the movie, calling it a "vanishingly mild comedy that resembles other films about parents and kids bumbling in the wilderness."
 Tara McNamara, writing for Common Sense Media, was more positive and said, "The Skit Guys have answered faith-based movie lovers' prayers: This is easily the best Christian comedy made to date.
 With excellent production values, solid direction, and fantastic comedy chops from the cast, Family Camp is a winner."

+At their 2023 Award ceremony, MovieGuide awarded it the prize for Most Inspirational Independent Movie.